KelllyChen/Book-Pairing-System/README.md

 ## Non-Deep Learning Models
 ### How it works
-- **Text Representation:** TF-IDF (Term Frequency–Inverse Document Frequency) was applied to book descriptions with a max feature size of 5000.
+- **Text Representation:** TF-IDF was applied to book descriptions with a max feature size of 5000.
 - **Model Used:** Random Forest Classifier
 - **Hyperparameter Tuning:** Performed using GridSearchCV with 5-fold cross-validation.
 - **Train-Test Split:** 80/20 stratified split to preserve class distribution.